-My debts to colleagues in the newly-reconstituted Board of Directors are larger but more difficult to specify.
-They have provided an opportunity for extended conversations that enlarged my thinking about raising our company to greater heights.
-I cannot tell where their thoughts left off and my own began.
-I thank them so much.
-Our valued shareholders, customers, and business partners deserve my profound appreciation for their support to make our company grow.
-Finally, I cannot forget the CMSA (Capital Market and Securities Authority), DSE (Dar es Salaam Stock Exchange) and other regulatory agencies for their guidance and assistance.
+I express my thanks to fellow members of the Board of Directors who through extended conversations broadened my thinking of expanding our company to regional and international levels.
+I appreciate our valued shareholders, customers, and business partners for their support to ensure TICL prospers.
+Nor can I forget the role played by CMSA (Capital Market and Securities Authority), DSE (Dar es Salaam Stock Exchange) and other regulatory bodies for their unstinting assistance.